WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-04-05-azure-container-registry-kubernetes.md

 <script src="https://gist.github.com/WolfgangOfner/fb513f4c0839006a3b14676f9b958874.js"></script>

 Additionally, I renamed the ImageName variable to Repository.
-If you want to deploy to Dockerhub instead, use 'Docker Hub' for the containerRegistry and wolfgangofner/customerapi for the repository (you have to replace wolfgangofner with your Dockerhub repository name).
-For more information about pushing images to Dockerhub, see my post [Build Docker in an Azure DevOps CI Pipeline](/build-docker-azure-devops-ci-pipeline).
+If you want to deploy to Docker Hub instead, use 'Docker Hub' for the containerRegistry and wolfgangofner/customerapi for the repository (you have to replace wolfgangofner with your Docker Hub repository name).
+For more information about pushing images to Docker Hub, see my post [Build Docker in an Azure DevOps CI Pipeline](/build-docker-azure-devops-ci-pipeline).

 #### Update the Image Source in the Helm package